 The 8th grade history teacher’s edition provides two volumes of resources and suggestions for guiding students through the middle school American history course.
 Additional resources, activities, and discussion notes provided in the teacher’s edition help develop the students’ critical thinking skills so they can see and interpret history according to a biblical worldview.

-What do the 8th grade history lesson plans include?
+What do the lesson plans include?

 - Engage: suggestions for completing visual analyses of maps, graphs, pictures, as well as discussion questions and guides for discussing biblical worldview shaping themes are designed to get students engaged and thinking about their history.
-Supplementary resources available online provide interactive games, activities, and virtual field trips for more engagement.

 - Instruct: Teaching notes provide a starting place for teaching complicated topics in American history.
 Background notes add depth to information presented in the textbook.
-Recommended videos offer alternatives for presenting topics or for students with different learning styles.

 - Apply: Collaborative group activities like Think-Pair-Share, research projects, informal debates, and creative tasks as well as critical thinking questions get students to apply principles from history to present-day events so students can better learn from the past.